NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 A. Yes, shipping charges can be included in the grant request in addition to contractor costs and materials for installation of approved equipment including plumbing, drainage, venting, and electrical work.

-Q. Can this grant be used to assist with the purchase, scale up, or future expansion of a dairy processing business?
+Q. Can this grant be used to help with the purchase, scale up, or future expansion of a processing business?

-A. This grant program is not intended to be used for the purchase of an existing business; however, the grant could be used to scale up or expand a business by assisting with purchasing equipment and making physical improvements.
+A. This grant program is not intended to be used to buy an existing business; however, the grant could be used to scale up or expand a business through equipment purchases and physical improvements.
 The grant cannot be used for beginning inventory costs, start-up costs, beginning working capital costs, or license fees.

 Q. Is it correct that agriculture equipment such as tractors or other harvesting equipment is ineligible?

-A. Yes, equipment and facilities used for agriculture plant or livestock production are ineligible for this grant.
+A. True; equipment and facilities used for agriculture plant or livestock production are ineligible for this grant.

 Q. We have a project already started.
 Can we apply for the grant?

-A. You may apply for the grant, but any equipment, installation, or construction started before a grant contract has been signed by all parties will not be eligible for reimbursement.
+A. You may apply for the grant, but any equipment, installation, or construction started before a grant contract has been signed by all parties is not eligible for reimbursement.

 Q. Are administrative expenses eligible for reimbursement with grant funds?